History of Corbin Carroll in Timeline

 2019: Drafted by Diamondbacks

-In early May 2021, Carroll injured his shoulder while hitting a home run and underwent season-ending shoulder surgery.
-At the time of the injury, he was batting .435.
+In early May 2021, Corbin Carroll injured his shoulder while hitting a home run playing for Hillsboro.
+He later underwent season-ending shoulder surgery.

 2022: MLB Debut

-In 2022, Corbin Carroll played with the Amarillo Sod Poodles and was promoted to the Reno Aces, batting .307 with 24 home runs and 31 steals across three minor league teams.
+In 2022, Corbin Carroll played for the Amarillo Sod Poodles and was promoted to the Reno Aces, achieving a .307/.425/.611 batting line with 24 home runs and 31 steals across three minor league teams.

-On March 11, 2023, Corbin Carroll signed an eight-year, $111 million contract extension with the Diamondbacks.
+On March 11, 2023, Corbin Carroll signed an eight-year, $111 million contract extension with the Arizona Diamondbacks.

-In 2023, Corbin Carroll helped the Diamondbacks advance to the postseason, including hitting a home run in the Wild Card Series and reaching the World Series.
+In 2023, Corbin Carroll helped the Diamondbacks advance to the postseason, including hitting a home run in the Wild Card Series, sweeping the Dodgers in the Division Series, and reaching the World Series.

 2023: All-Star and Rookie of the Year